 You might think a 65in TV is great for watching films.
 And you'd be right.
 But, with picture sizes routinely north of 100in, the best projectors are in a different league.
-Throw in whisper-quiet operation, a decent AV amp and surround speaker package and you've got yourself a movie night, no doubt about it.
+Throw in whisper-quiet operation, a decent AV amp and surround speaker package and you've got yourself a bonafide movie night.

 We've rounded up our favourite projectors including Full HD and native 4K models, which also support HDR, and some short throw projector action too for those with smaller spaces.